 The draft Morehead City Floodplain Management Plan is now available for review and comment.
 A floodplain management plan evaluates ways to mitigate risks from future flooding and serves to enhance a local community’s floodplain management program.
 A public meeting to discuss the draft plan has been scheduled for June 22nd at 5:00 p.m. at the Municipal Chambers located at 202 South 8th Street.
 A copy of the draft plan is also available for review at the Morehead City Planning and Inspections office which is located at 706 Arendell Street, Morehead City, NC 28557.

-If you have questions about the Morehead City Floodplain Management Plan, contact the Morehead City Planning and Inspections Office at (252) 726-6848 x140.
+If you have any questions or comments concerning the draft Morehead City Floodplain Management Plan, contact the Morehead City Planning and Inspections Office at (252) 726-6848 x140 or email@example.com.

 The State of North Carolina provides this website as a public service to the citizens of North Carolina.
 The Flood Risk Information System (FRIS) contains digitally accessible flood hazard data, models, maps, risk assessments and reports that are database driven.
 [Note: To switch between the current “Effective” map, and the “Preliminary” map, click the “Effective” drop down button in the top right corner of the screen.]